Ian-Kubo/Ian-Kubo.github.io/essays/Reflect_SMART_Questions.md

 The most important insight I gained from comparing these questions is that the quality of a question is partly determined by how much uncertainty it removes for the person answering it.

 Before this comparison, it would be easy to think that a "good question" simply means being polite and providing a lot of code.
 The examples show that neither is sufficient.
 The Seaborn question is effective not because it is long, but because almost every piece of information has a purpose.
 The matrix, code, expected behavior, actual behavior, library versions, and research information all help narrow down the possible explanation.The Java question demonstrates the opposite.
 More code does not necessarily make a question better.
 A programmer can provide an entire program and still leave the most important question unanswered: What exactly is going wrong?I also learned that a minimal reproducible example is more than a Stack Overflow rule.
 Creating one is a practical debugging technique.
 If I cannot reduce a problem to a small example, I may not yet understand which part of my program is actually responsible for the problem.Finally, I learned that smart questions respect the time of the people providing help.
 Online technical communities consist of people who are volunteering their knowledge.
 Providing a focused question does not guarantee an answer, but it makes it substantially easier for someone knowledgeable to investigate the problem.
 It also makes the resulting answer more useful to future programmers who encounter the same issue.

+Note: CHATGPT was used to polish my work slightly by helping with grammar and formatting.